sebwinte/cc2/your_folder_name/README.md

 ### cc2
-Drag and drop all your videos you want to convert into this folder and see magic happen.
+Make sure you've set all your 'cc2-flags' before you start.
+Drag and drop all your videos into this folder and see magic happen.
-> Note: Make sure you've set the 'cc2-flags' before.